Self-Improving Neural-Guided Pruning: A Graph Neural Network Framework for Scalable Mixed Bundle Pricing: Numerical Experiments

-We compare our proposed approach to two baselines, the mixed bundling (MB) baseline and the bundle size pricing (BSP) baseline:
+We compare our proposed approach against the two most fundamental and widely recognized policies in the literature: the exact Mixed Bundling (MB) policy and the approximation-based Bundle Size Pricing (BSP) policy:

-\paragraph{Mixed Bundling (MB) baseline:} For MB, we follow \citet{hanson1990optimal}'s MILP formulation.
-The MB formulation is a MILP that assigns each bundle with its own price respectively.
-Detailed formulation is provided in Section \ref{app:hanson}.

-\paragraph{Bundle Size Pricing (BSP) baseline:} The BSP baseline is proposed by \citet{chu2011bundle}.
+\begin{enumerate} \item \textbf{Mixed Bundling (MB) policy.} For MB, we follow the MILP formulation of \citet{hanson1990optimal}.
+The MB formulation is a MILP that assigns a separate price to each candidate bundle.
+Detailed formulation is provided in Section~\ref{app:hanson}.
+We solve the MB policy with a MIPGap threshold of 0.1\%. \item \textbf{Bundle Size Pricing (BSP) policy.} The BSP baseline is proposed by \citet{chu2011bundle}.
 The BSP approximates MB by assigning the same price to all bundles of equal size.
 Detailed formulation is provided in Appendix~\ref{app:bsp}.
+We solve the BSP policy with an MIPGap threshold of 0.1\%. \end{enumerate}

+It is worth noting that we exclude certain heuristic algorithms and general neural-network-based MILP methods from our baselines due to their inapplicability to the general bundle pricing problem; a detailed discussion is provided in Appendix~\ref{subsec:limitation_policies}.

+The instance-generation procedure and GNN training details are provided in Appendix~\ref{app:main_deterministic_training}.
+In the main experiments, we train the base GNN on 3000 small instances with \((m_{\mathrm{train}},n_{\mathrm{train}})=(10,10)\), where labels are obtained by solving the exact MB formulation and projecting the optimal assignments to segment-product labels.
+The dataset is split into training and validation sets, and the best checkpoint is selected by validation loss.
+To mitigate random initialization effects, we train 10 GNN models with seeds 1 to 10 (see Appendix~\ref{subsec:seed_performance} for details) and report the average performance of the resulting inference policies.
+All MILP-based policies are solved with a MIPGap threshold of \(0.1\%\).

-In Table~\ref{tab:mb-n10-comparison}, we report the numerical results of our algorithms compared with both baselines, for problem with $n = 10$ and varying number of segments.
-From Table~\ref{tab:mb-n10-comparison}, we can see that our three strategies all maintain more than 97.5\% of the optimal revenue while only requiring a fraction of the computation time of the MB baseline.
-Meanwhile, the BSP approach often has a significant profit loss compared to the MB baseline.
-Among the strategies we propose, we find that the PCP strategy achieves around 1\% higher revenue than FCP by retaining a larger candidate space, while FCP+LS also gives a 1\% revenue improvement over the plain FCP approach.
+In Table~\ref{tab:mb-n10-comparison}, we report the numerical results of our algorithms compared with both baselines for problems with \(n=10\) and varying numbers of customer segments.
+All three GNN-based policies recover more than \(98\%\) of the optimal MB profit while requiring only a small fraction of the MB runtime.
+In contrast, BSP is computationally efficient but incurs a substantial profit loss, achieving only about \(85\%\)--\(88\%\) of the MB benchmark.
+Among the proposed policies, FCP provides the fastest policy, PCP achieves the highest profit by retaining a richer candidate family, and FCPLS offers an intermediate trade-off by improving upon FCP through local search while remaining faster than PCP.